sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

         setInterfaceType(port, interface_type)
 ```

+#### portsyncd and portmgrd Consideration

+No changes for portsyncd and portmgrd.

+Due to historical reason, portsyncd and portmgrd both handle **PORT** table changes in **CONFIG_DB** and write **APPL_DB** according to configuration change. portmgrd handles fields including "mtu", "admin_status" and "learn_mode"; portsyncd handles the rest fields.

 #### Port Breakout Consideration

+No changes for port breakout.

 Currently, when user change port breakout mode, SONiC removes the old ports and create new ports in CONFIG_DB according to platform.json.
 For example, say Ethernet0 supports breakout mode 1x100G and 2x50G.
 The platform.json looks like: